richardsheridan/magic-afm/README.rst

    those pixels selectively with the median of their non-NaN neighbors.
 Works best when bad fits are sparse!

+All calculated images can be exported by clicking "Export calculated maps" to various image and data formats.

 Force curves are displayed by left-clicking the image in the data window.
 Shift+click allows multiple curves to be plotted.
 Ctrl+drag plots continuously as the mouse moves over the image.
 A cross